How to Build Author Archive Pages That Earn Trust and Increase Clicks

 - Links to major investigations or recurring columns

-This helps readers understand the journalist’s reporting focus and makes it easier to follow related coverage.
+This helps readers understand the journalist’s reporting focus and follow related stories.

 Example 3: The Multi-Topic Contributor

-This is useful because the author may not fit into a single niche, but readers can still see patterns in the work.
+This is useful when an author doesn’t fit into one niche.
+Readers can still see patterns and strengths.

 Common Mistakes to Avoid

-A name and photo are not enough.
-Readers need context.
-Add a bio, topic focus, and links to relevant work.
+A name and a photo aren’t enough.
+Add context: a bio, topic focus, and links that help readers understand credibility.

-A long, unsorted list of posts can overwhelm visitors.
-Use categories, featured posts, or filters where appropriate.
+A long list of posts can overwhelm visitors.
+Use grouping, featured selections, or filters where appropriate.

-- Does the page show a real photo?
+- Does the page include a real photo?

-- Are the listed posts easy to scan?
+- Are posts easy to scan (titles, spacing, and grouping)?

 - Are the most relevant articles easy to find?